piomin/kubernetes-workshop/readme.md

 #### 2.a) Initialize Skaffold for projects
 My docker.io login is `piomin`, so I will just replace all occurrences of `<YOUR_DOCKER_USERNAME>` into `piomin`.
 It is used then in case of pushing image to remote registry.
 Go to callme-service `cd callme-service`.\
-Execute command `skaffold init --XXenableJibInit`.\
-You should see the message `One or more valid Kubernetes manifests are required to run skaffold`.\
+Execute command `skaffold init --XXenableJibInit`.
+Then you should see the message `One or more valid Kubernetes manifests are required to run skaffold`.\
 Then you should create a directory `k8s` and place there a YAML manifest with `Deployment`.\
-For example:\
+For example:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment